almazkun/pycon-tutorial/README.md

     * Create Listing Model and Views
     * Configuring URL patterns for different views
 1. [User Authentication and Permissions](#4-user-authentication-and-permissions)
-    * Restricting views and actions to authenticated users
+    * Restricting views and actions to authenticated users and listing creator's objects
-    * Restricting views and actions to listing owners
 1. [Styling and Appearance](#5-styling-and-appearance)
     * Adding CSS stylesheets to enhance the application's appearance
     * Adding django-tables2 to display rental listings in a table